 1. Myth: Having Too Many Cards Will Hurt Your Score

-According to the FICO website, your credit score is determined in part by your credit card utilization, or the amount you owe compared to how much credit is available to you.
+According to FICO website, your credit score is determined in part by your credit card utilization, or the amount you owe compared to how much credit is available to you.

 When you have more cards, you have more credit available.
 And that helps your utilization!
 As long as you’re paying off your card in full every month and not maxing out your cards.